learn-co-curriculum/dsc-word-vectorization-lab/README.md

-Now that we have only the values, we can use the `TSNE` object from `sklearn` to transform our data appropriately.
-In the cell below, create a `TSNE` with `n_components=3` passed in as a parameter.
-Then, use the created object's `fit_transform()` method to transform the data stored in `tf_idf_vals_list` into 3-dimensional data.
+Now that we have only the values, we can use the `TSNE()` class from `sklearn` to transform our data appropriately.
+In the cell below, instantiate `TSNE()` with `n_components=3`.
+Then, use the created object's `.fit_transform()` method to transform the data stored in `tf_idf_vals_list` into 3-dimensional data.
 Then, inspect the newly transformed data to confirm that it has the correct dimensionality.

 ```python